 - 4.1 The service model will be developed by the programme team based on the following: - Clinical protocols including Single Operating Procedures (SOP) - Site identification and management using the same approach for local testing sites and intelligence received from the Liverpool pilot.
-An initial list of potential sites is provided below although there are several processes to be completed with DHSC and other stakeholders before any of these can be agreed: - FC United, Moston (Large) - Ukranian Centre, Cheetham (Large) - University sites (Large) - Convert planned PCR Testing sites to Asymptomatic Testing sites x 2 (Large) - Medium sites in other community locations (x 10) - Storage and distribution of testing kits with the New Smithfield Market identified as the main storage hub - Workforce requirements drawing on Council resources, support from partner agencies and an agreement with the universities on the potential use of medical and nursing students once the university programme has been completed.
+An initial list of potential sites is provided below although there are several processes to be completed with DHSC and other stakeholders before any of these can be agreed: - o FC United, Moston (Large) - Ukranian Centre, Cheetham (Large) - University sites (Large) - o Convert planned PCR Testing sites to Asymptomatic Testing sites x 2 (Large) - Medium sites in other community locations (x 10)

+- Storage and distribution of testing kits with the New Smithfield Market identified as the main storage hub - Workforce requirements drawing on Council resources, support from partner agencies and an agreement with the universities on the potential use of medical and nursing students once the university programme has been completed.
 The workforce requirements based on the DHSC blueprint would be approximately 370 wte staff.
 The workforce blueprint proposes 45 staff for each large testing site, 11 staff for each medium testing site and 2 staff for small testing sites.
 In addition, staff would also be required to enhance community engagement activities to ensure there is a take up of the offer by residents living in high prevalence areas.
-The key unknown variable is the potential split between Army logistics personnel and the need to recruit and pay for a local workforce.

-• Digital solutions for the efficient operation of the programme including booking tests, managing test centres, providing results and ensuring positive test results are logged on the national test and trace system.
+The key unknown variable is the amount of funding that will be available to commission external agencies to staff some of the sites supported by Army logistics personnel. - Digital solutions for the efficient operation of the programme including booking tests, managing test centres, providing results and ensuring positive test results are logged on the national test and trace system.